udacity-om/ud_self_driving_car_engineer/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][image10]
 ![alt text][image11]

+To augment the data sat, I randomly chose images from center, left and right cameras.
+Below is an example of image from left, center and right cameras:

+![alt text][image22]
+![alt text][image23]
+![alt text][image24]

-To augment the data sat, I also flipped images and angles to further reduce the bias towards one steering direction.
+As part of augmentation, I flipped images and angles.
+This further reduce the bias towards one steering direction.
 For example, here is an image that has then been flipped:

 ![alt text][image12]
 ![alt text][image13]

 After the collection process, I had 18074 number of data points.
-I then preprocessed this data by ...
+I then preprocessed this data by cropping the image to concentrate only on the road and resized the image to (64, 64, 3).
+Resizing to smaller size helps reduce training time.
+I also normalized and mean centered the images as part of preprocessing.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was 8 as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs was 8 as shown in the section **Solution Design Approach.** I used an adam optimizer so that manually training the learning rate wasn't necessary.